- Get Involved

-Good Shepherd also offers a variety of Support Groups which are open to the community.
+Good Shepherd also offers a variety of Support Groups which are free and open to the community.

 Many of the Workshops and Programs Good Shepherd offers as part of our commitment to community education touch upon issues of grief and loss, and many of the topics available through our Speakers’ Bureau provide information about the various stages of bereavement, grief and loss.

 Twice a year, Good Shepherd hosts an Evening of Remembrance to honor all of the clients we have cared for over past years and to remember with their loved ones.

 Good Shepherd Community Care is available to help people through this time of adjustment.

 Please call us any time at (617) 969-6130 or email us at: firstname.lastname@example.org

 As the holidays approach, social norms reinforce the notion that the holiday season is a time to rejoice with family and friends.
 Yet, for those who have lost a loved one, whether it be a spouse, partner, parent, sibling, child, or close friend, the holidays can take on a very different meaning.
 This time of year may trigger a variety of feelings and reactions that may be challenging and confusing to deal with.
 There are ways in which to manage the holidays that allow grievers to experience the range of feelings that they have, as well as maintain the love and honor they have for their loved ones.

 If the loss is recent, you may still be in a state of confusion and shock, and be focused on the practical issues of losing a loved one.
 The very thought of participating in the holidays may be daunting.
 Some may find surrounding themselves with loved ones to be a comfort, even when the loss itself is all-encompassing and overwhelming.
 Others may prefer to grieve more privately.